herve4m/length/CONTRIBUTING.md

 ## Contributing Translations

-You can contribute to Lenght translations with [Weblate](https://hosted.weblate.org/projects/length/).
+You can contribute to Length translations with [Weblate](https://hosted.weblate.org/projects/length/).